 There will be no additional refund as you were fully aware of the risks that come with investing before you joined each of the services you bought this year.

 Also, something odd I noticed is that Banyan Hill Publishing’s business primarily revolves around publishing investment-related newsletters which promise the potential to build wealth, yet the disclaimer on their website states “Nothing herein should be considered personalized investment advice“.

 Whilst carrying out my research I decided to run a Google search for some Banyan Hill Publishing reviews to see what others had to say about the company – preferably people who had long-term experience following the advice published in their newsletters… And what I found was “interesting” to say the least…

-Now as you can imagine to arrive at that score most of the reviews on that particular site were negative (very negative actually!) but there was ONE positive review which read:
+Now as you can imagine arriving at that score most of the reviews on that particular site were negative (very negative actually!) but there was ONE positive review which read:

 However, there was also a question posted on Quora entitled “is Banyan Hill a scam?” and this answer posted recently on Oct 2 was shown towards the top of the page: